meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 laid him on his bed, where his head fell back on the pillow as if he were almost fainting.

-“Now, mind you,” said the doctor, “I clear my conscience--the name of rum for you is death.”
+“Now, mind you,” said the doctor, [:“I clear my conscience--the name of rum for you is death.”](#rumisdeath)

 And with that he went off to see my father, taking me with him by the arm.